ciacciaaaa/DLA_Labs/Lab. 4/readme.md

 ### Exercise 3.3: Experiment with *targeted* adversarial attacks

-Of course.
-Here is a short, narrative-style README for Exercise 3.3.

-***

-### README: Exercise 3.3 - Targeted Adversarial Attacks with FGSM

-### Targeted FGSM Attack

-In __targeted_ attacks, instead of perturbing the input image to maximize the loss with respect to its true label, the attack is to *minimize* the loss with respect to the desired target label.
+In __targeted__ attacks, instead of perturbing the input image to maximize the loss with respect to its true label, the attack is to *minimize* the loss with respect to the desired target label.
 This is achieved by moving the input image's pixels in the opposite direction of the gradient sign, effectively performing a one-step gradient descent towards the target class.

 $$x_{\text{adv}} = x - \epsilon \cdot \text{sign}(\nabla_{x} J(\theta, x, y_{\text{target}}))$$